mattermost/docs/source/administration/upgrade.md

 #### Upgrade Enterprise Edition to 3.2.x

-Upgrading to `v3.2.x` follows the procedure to [upgrade to `v3.1.x` and above](http://docs.mattermost.com/administration/upgrade.html#upgrade-enterprise-edition-to-3-1-x-and-above), but there is a breaking change where under LdapSettings in config.json ["FirstNameAttribute" and "LastNameAttribute" are now required fields](http://docs.mattermost.com/administration/changelog.html?highlight=upgrade%20guide#config-json).
+Upgrading to `v3.2.x` follows the procedure to [upgrade to `v3.1.x` and above](http://docs.mattermost.com/administration/upgrade.html#upgrade-enterprise-edition-to-3-1-x-and-later), but there is a breaking change where under LdapSettings in config.json ["FirstNameAttribute" and "LastNameAttribute" are now required fields](http://docs.mattermost.com/administration/changelog.html?highlight=upgrade%20guide#config-json).

-#### Upgrade Enterprise Edition to 3.1.x and above
+#### Upgrade Enterprise Edition to 3.1.x and later

 1. Download the **appropriate next upgrade** of your Team Edition server and note any compatibility procedures
       1. Run `platform -version` to check the current version of your Mattermost server